 Literature is the greatest exploration of the human experience: it reflects how those before us have seen, shaped and understood the world.
 Through reading, you can live lives you never dreamed possible, and see worlds that have been closed to you.
-Through studying English Literature, you will gain knowledge of the 'big questions' and ideas of the past, understand the craft of novels, drama and poetry, and develop an appreciation of the techniques writers use to achieve their art.
+Through studying English Literature, you will gain knowledge of the 'big questions' and ideas of the past, understand the craft of novels, drama and poetry, and develop an appreciation of the techniques writers use to present silenced voices, engage readers emotionally, explore the human condition or expose social taboos.
+Most importantly, you will gain deeper insights into how metaphoric language can make and un-make meanings in innovative ways.

-- You will read widely, encountering a range of texts from 1300 to the present day. - You will discuss and understand the human condition through a consideration of the themes touched on in literature and develop an appreciation of the beauty of our shared literary heritage. - You will develop analytical skills, both in writing and speaking. - You will be able to compare texts from different periods and authors, and to appreciate the influence of a writer's life and times on their work. - You will become a fluent and stylish writer and speaker, able to structure a coherent and wellsupported argument.
+- You will read widely, encountering a range of texts from 1300 to the present day. - You will discuss and understand the human condition through a consideration of the themes touched on in literature and develop an appreciation of the beauty of the literary heritage of the Anglophone world. - You will develop analytical skills, both in writing and speaking. - You will be able to compare texts from different periods and authors, and to appreciate how writers use literature to respond to their own life and times. - You will become a skilful and stylish writer and speaker, able to structure a coherent and wellsupported argument.